CubeSpawn/cs_tb_prototype/README.md

 cd ..

-rm -fdr cs_tb_proto
+rm -fdr cs_tb_prototype

 This also nukes the hidden .git folder, but you don't need it, unless you need it for something, but I dunno what, my dev env and this are seperated.

 if you install the ROBOTIS script mentioned above it adda a bunch of aliases to your ~/.bashrc allowing you to type a bunch of 2 letter commands to do things

-like sb instead of "source ~/.bashrc"
+like 'sb' instead of "source ~/.bashrc" (NOTE this is needed EACH time you open a new terminal)

-and cm instead of "cd ~/catkin_ws && catkin_make"... you get the idea!
+and 'cm' instead of "cd ~/catkin_ws && catkin_make"... you get the idea!

 these folders were copied from a live install